 Your company’s brand is essentially its reputation.
 And a positive reputation and brand identity can help your organization attract and retain quality employees.
 Consider this: According to Everyone Social, when seeking employment, 84% of applicants say a company’s reputation is a guiding factor.
 What’s more, an investment in branding can reduce employee turnover by 28%.
 Keep reading for three ways HR can represent your brand.
 Bonus—we include recruiting swag ideas.

-- Recruitment: Your company culture is an integral part of your brand.
-Cultural fit is a top hiring consideration for 3 in 5 recruiters.
+Your company culture is an integral part of your brand.
+According to the Everyone Social article linked above, cultural fit is a top hiring consideration for 3 in 5 recruiters.
 It’s also a chief reason 1 in 4 employees gives for changing jobs.
 Be sure to keep your brand message consistent at every step of the recruitment process.
 When potential new hires are interested in working for your company, they’ll likely first check out your website and social pages.
 Treat these channels as recruitment vehicles.
 Post about team activities and events, employee achievements and milestones, and other fun things that show what it’s like to work at your company.
 You could even share employee videos that feature testimonials or “a day in the life” at your organization.
 At recruitment events, your booth should embody your brand.
 This includes the colors, textures and graphics displayed, the personalities of the staffers representing your company, and your choice of recruiting swag.
 Are you a techy company?
 Choose a duo charging cable and ear buds to reinforce your branding.
 An LED head lamp might be a great giveaway for a rugged, outdoorsy brand.

 Branding has a place in every step of the recruitment process—from finding potential new hires to interviewing to onboarding.
 Use these tips and recruiting swag ideas to share your company’s culture.